kwpid/lim-rblx/replit.md

     - **Roll Time**: 5 seconds for normal players, 2 seconds for Fast Roll gamepass owners (2.5x faster)
     - **Fast Roll Gamepass**: Players who own gamepass ID 1242040274 from the old game get faster roll animations
     - **AutoRoll**: Toggle button that continuously rolls crates.
 Green text when ON, red text when OFF.
 Can be stopped mid-roll, and the button remains visible during rolls for easy toggling.
+    - **HideRolls**: Toggle button to hide/show the rolling animation.
+OFF (default, RGB 170,0,0) hides the frame while still awarding items.
+ON (RGB 255,0,0) shows the rolling animation.
+Speeds up auto-rolling when hidden.
 -   **Admin Tools**: Whitelisted admin system with a GUI for creating, giving, and deleting items.
 Features include:
     - Create items with live item previews and auto-fill item names from Roblox marketplace
     - Give items to players (by User ID or username) with notifications for both admin and recipient